jlsteffen/spectral_index/README.md

 The coordinates are saved into a table that will be used for further operations.
 If a header with WCS information is given, the right ascension and declination of the objects are also given.
 Also a figure of the field with the identified objects marked will also be optionally produced.

+An example of the object identification is shown below;
 ```
 from astropy.io import fits
 import numpy as np